-When addressed with a thorough physical therapy assessment and plan of care, bench pressing without shoulder pain is possible.
-However, any sort of repetitive activity with poor mechanics can develop into a more serious shoulder condition.
-If you have shoulder pain when bench pressing, the physical therapists at Movement Solutions would be glad to be a resource for you.
+When addressed with a specialized physical therapy program, bench pressing without pain is possible.
+However, ignoring pain and engaging in repetitive activity can result in a further decline of your shoulder health.
+If you're worried about shoulder pain, the physical therapists at Movement Solutions would be glad to help you.